raysect/source/docs/source/references.rst

 References
 ==========

-A short collections of recommended ray-tracing references.
+A short collection of recommended ray-tracing references.

 Books